Graylog2/graylog-docker/README.md

 ## Image Details

-There images for the `linux/amd64` and `linux/arm64` platforms available.
+There are images for the `linux/amd64` and `linux/arm64` platforms available.
 All images are based on the latest [Eclipse Temurin image](https://hub.docker.com/_/eclipse-temurin) (JRE + Ubuntu LTS variant) available at build time.

 #### `graylog/graylog`